Google Pixel 8 Vs Google Pixel 7: Is The Latest Google Flagship The Best One Yet?

 Pricing

 This is the only aspect where the Pixel 7 has a huge advantage over the Pixel 8.
-Being the newest offering from Google, the Pixel 8 currently carries a price tag of INR 75,999 for the base variant with 128GB storage.
-The Pixel 8 256GB variant will set you back by INR 82,999.
+Being the newest offering from Google, the Pixel 8 currently carries a price tag of INR 75,999 (HKD 7,151 approx.) for the base variant with 128GB storage.
+The Pixel 8 256GB variant will set you back by INR 82,999 (HKD 7,810 approx.).

-In comparison, you can bag a Google Pixel 7 for INR 41,999 and the price is applicable for all the colour variants.
+In comparison, you can bag a Google Pixel 7 for INR 41,999 (HKD 3,951 approx.) and the price is applicable for all the colour variants.
 Keep in mind that the Pixel 7 is only available with 128GB storage.

 Google Pixel 8 vs Google Pixel 7: Our verdict